devopsacademyau/academy/classes/03class/exercises/c03-docker02/cyberjames/README.md

 curl http://localhost:8082
 <hr>
-<h1>DevOps Academy - Docker - Exercise c03-docker02</h1>
+<h1>Local File: c03-docker02</h1>
 ```

 - Explain any difference between the responses of the webservers before and after changing the file locally:
 ```
+The exercise image `v1` contains a copied index.html file which is static so even though changing content of the file `classes/03class/docker/artifacts/c03-docker02/index.html` locally, it's still reflected the index.html version from the original image.

-During building cointaner image of `exercise02:v1`, it which contains the copied index file.
-While the image `exercise02:v1`, it was executed with using bind mounts from the destination folder of index file at the local filesystem to the destination folder in the container.
-Meaning, whatever changes been made in the index file at the local filesystem will be reflected to the container.
+On the other hand, the image `v2` was executed with using bind mounts from classes/03class/docker/artifacts/c03-docker02/ at the local filesystem to the destination folder inside of the container.
+That means whatever changes been made in the index file at the local filesystem will be reflected to the container.

 ```

 <!-- Don't change anything below this point-->